xuegaming64/Xue_Gaming64-s-STK-SKIN/README.md

 too ez

-In `SuperXueKart Skin Theme` and `SuperXueKart Sounds`extract, select all for example po, skins, models and others and copy the folder `data` and paste it into:
+In `SuperXueKart Skin Theme` and `SuperXueKart Sounds`extract, select all for example po, skins, models and others and copy the folder and paste it into:

-  - Windows:`C:\Program Files\SuperTuxKart 1.5-rc2\`
+  - Windows:`C:\Program Files\SuperTuxKart 1.5-rc2\data\`
   - - Linux:`/usr/share/games/supertuxkart/data` ROOT NEEDED!!